merlin86/mzbench/README.md

-{choose, List} -- choose random element from List {choose, N, List} -- choose N random elements from List {loop, LoopOptions, OperationsList} -- execute OperationsList with specific options
+{choose, List} -- choose random element from List {choose, N, List} -- choose N random elements from List {loop, LoopOptions, OperationsList} -- execute OperationsList with specific options {env, String} -- get string value of given environment variable.
+Director node environment is used.
+    If environment variable with given name is unset, bench process will crash.
 ```

 LoopOptions are: